6.4.3: Disclosure of Marks and Feedback to Students

 4. All students will receive a transcript free of charge in the summer following graduation.
 Transcripts showing marks obtained in a current academic year cannot be provided until after the end of the second full week in July.

 5. Statements of confirmed marks obtained in May/June examinations can be issued by departments/schools.
-These will not be issued by Student Planning and Assessment.
+These will not be issued by Student Registry.

-6. Following the publication of results for each year of study the student will be able to obtain a statement of marks from the following web address: http://www.dur.ac.uk/spa/.
+6a.
+Following the publication of results in June the student will be able to obtain a statement of marks from the following web address: http://www.dur.ac.uk/student.registry/.
 This will list marks at module and assessment level, including those for both coursework and examinations.

 7. All students will receive a transcript free of charge following graduation.

-8. Where Boards of Examiners meetings are held to confirm results for modules prior to the completion of a programme, the academic department should provide each student with a printed copy of their marks after the marks have been processed by SPA.
+8. Where Boards of Examiners meetings are held to confirm results for modules prior to the completion of a programme, the academic department can provide students with a printed copy of their marks after the marks have been processed by Student Registry.
 This copy will list marks at module level, including those for both coursework and examinations.

 9. Where practicable, marks for examinations should be conveyed to students in person.
 This applies whether the mark is given orally or in writing as it enables advice to be given to the student if required.